-Set to publish in Spring 2024, I’m thrilled to share the news of my upcoming memoir.
+Set to publish in autumn 2024, I’m thrilled to share the news of my upcoming memoir.
 I’ve reached 80, but actually I feel 50 and I am having the time of my life – I’m still writing and producing and have no intention of stopping.

 As some of you will know from my Facebook chats, I’ve lived a very full life, I’ve been an actress, producer, screenwriter and author.
 I hope this memoir will not only entertain, but also impart some of the wisdom I’ve gained along the way.
 There will be more details to come and I look forward to sharing my story with you all.